The Malua Bay Rural

 things you should consider, things you should do to prepare and also how to respond to a fire situation.
 You can access this information through this (Link) to their site.
 Watch the short videos as they have really useful information.
 There is more detailed information in the "summer high risk" and "winter months" threads links above.

-There is a job for everbody locally in the Rural Fire Service, whether it on the fire front or critical support roles behind the scenes.
+There is a job for everybody locally in the Rural Fire Service, whether it on the fire front or critical support roles behind the scenes.
 Do not be put off because you do not think you can manage the physical challenges of getting in the truck.
-Experience in adminstration, radio controls or organisational matters is always being sought.
+Experience in administration, radio controls or organisational matters is always being sought.

 Interested in joining? you are welcome to